 An Authentic Captain Marvel Ring today!
 Find out more right here!

-Acclaimed author Alan Cheuse, National Public Radio's longtime "voice of books," is the author of five novels, four collections of short fiction, and the memoir Fall Out of Heaven.
+Acclaimed author Alan Cheuse, National Public Radio's longtime "voice of books," is the author of five novels, four collections of short fiction, the memoir Fall Out of Heaven, and A Trance After Breakfast, a collection of travel essays.
+His latest book is An Authentic Captain Marvel Ring & Other Stories.
 As a book commentator, Cheuse is a regular contributor to National Public Radio's "All Things Considered."
 His short fiction has appeared in The New Yorker, Ploughshares, The Antioch Review, Prairie Schooner, New Letters, The Idaho Review, and The Southern Review, among other places.
 He teaches in the Writing Program at George Mason University and the Squaw Valley Community of Writers.

 The narrative brims with keen insight.